 Referrals

-The Writing Center can help students who need intensive work on their writing, but it’s essential to advise such students to set up regular, ongoing appointments with the same instructor.
+The Writing Center can help students who need intensive work on their writing, but it’s also essential to advise such students to set up regular, ongoing appointments with the same instructor.

 Required Visits & Extra Credit